matsim-scenarios/matsim-berlin/README.md

 ##### Initial stuff (needs to be done once)

-1. Type `git clone https://github.com/matsim-vsp/matsim-berlin.git` using the command line
+Type `git clone https://github.com/matsim-vsp/matsim-berlin.git` using the command line.

 This will result in a new `matsim-berlin` directory.
 Memorize where you have put it.
 You can move it, as a whole, to some other place.